-- Wind speed plays a role in diluting pollutants.
-Generally, strong winds disperse pollutants, whereas light winds generally result in stagnant conditions allowing pollutants to build up over an area.
+Wind speed plays a role in diluting pollutants.
+Generally, strong winds disperse pollutants, whereas light winds result in stagnant conditions allowing pollutants to build up over an area.

-- Inversion or 'stagnant' conditions are commonly associated with major air pollution episodes.
+Inversion or 'stagnant' conditions are commonly associated with major air pollution episodes.
 Under normal conditions, the air near the surface is warmer.
-The warmer air rises and mixes with the above cooler air.
-This condition is known as ‘unstable.’
+The warmer air rises and mixes with the cooler air above.
+This is known as an ‘unstable’ condition.
 Inversions can develop when a warmer, less dense air mass moves over a cooler, denser air mass creating a temperature inversion where the air is now cooler closer to the surface.
 Pollutants are unable to mix vertically and will stay pooled near the ground due to these ‘stable’ conditions.
-Inversions can persist for hours or days.
+Inversions can persist for hours or days

-- Topography can create conditions that allow the trapping of pollutants.
+Topography can create conditions that trap pollutants.
 At night, cold air tends to drain downhill, settling into low-lying basins and valleys.
 Unable to rise, the cool air settles and accumulates in these valleys, trapping air pollutants.

-- Clear, cloudless skies allow more sunlight or UV radiation to penetrate the Earth’s surface.
-Higher intensity of sunlight allows for more photochemical reactions to occur producing high levels of ground-level ozone, which is one of the pollutants measured in the AQHI.
+Clear, cloudless skies allow more sunlight and UV to reach the Earth’s surface.
+This higher intensity of sunlight allows for more photochemical reactions to occur producing high levels of ground-level ozone, which is one of the pollutants measured in the AQHI.

 - Date Modified: